 This report documents the results of a state-by-state analysis of Department of Defense personnel and contractual spending during Fiscal Year (FY) 2018 in the 50 states and the District of Columbia.
 State and local officials may use this information to assess a region’s dependence on defense spending and to target assistance to support more resilient communities and companies.

-An analysis of DoD contract and personnel spending in American Samoa, the Commonwealth of Northern Mariana Islands, the Commonwealth of Puerto Rico, Guam, and the Virgin Islands of the United States is forthcoming for Fiscal Years 2018 and 2019.
+The supplemental report is an analysis of DoD contract and personnel spending in American Samoa, the Commonwealth of Northern Mariana Islands, the Commonwealth of Puerto Rico, Guam, and the Virgin Islands of the United States.

 FY18 Methodology Change: The FY 2018 report contains one significant change from prior Defense Spending by State reports.
 The FY 2013 through FY 2017 reports reflected the length of each prime contract in USAspending.gov.
 Such adjustments were not made for the figures in the FY 2018 report due to data quality concerns (e.g., some contracts appear to have activity long after the end of the period of performance).
 The analysis continues, however, to adjust prime obligations to reflect the year and place of performance of sub-awards.